libigl/libigl/tutorial/tutorial.md

 is ( $k_G<0$ ), or how locally cylindrical or _parabolic_ ( $k_G=0$ ) the
 surface is.

-In the discrete setting, one definition for a ``discrete Gaussian curvature'' on a triangle mesh is via a vertex's _angular deficit_:
+In the discrete setting, one definition for a "discrete Gaussian curvature" on a triangle mesh is via a vertex's _angular deficit_:

  $k_G(v_i) = 2π - \sum\limits_{j\in N(i)}θ_{ij},$